 For more information on the award-winning eWG HyperGate45 & PowerGate60, Click HERE.

 Will an eWG fit my existing manifold?

 Yes.
 The Turbosmart eWG range works with the modular housings of the Gen-V products, so wherever your Turbosmart Gen-V products are fitted, the eWG will bolt on as they use the same mounting & flange orientation.
-The Actuator housings of the new eWG range are different though, so you’ll need to make sure there is room for the new design in your engine bay.
+The Actuator housings of the new eWG range are different, so you’ll need to make sure there is room for the new design in your engine bay.

 How fast is the eWG range?

 72mm per second – Full travel can be achieved in 290ms.
 Fast.

 What spring options does the eWG range have?

 Just the one option: None.
 The Turbosmart eWG is fully adjustable without the need for springs.
 It can actuate boost against extreme levels of backpressure and does so without any springs.
 Nothing to change, ever.
 It also features a unique ‘zero-back-drive’ to bolster its ability against high drive pressures further.